 We currently qualify as an emerging growth company under the Jumpstart Our Business Startups Act and, as such, we are exempt from the requirement to hold an advisory vote on executive compensation and the requirement to hold an advisory vote on the frequency of holding such advisory votes on executive compensation.
 We became a public company during the fourth quarter of 2013.
-Given our short history as a public company, the Board believes it is appropriate to take advantage of this exemption for 2015.
+Given our short history as a public company, the Board believes it is appropriate to take advantage of this exemption for 2016.

-What Is the Deadline for Submission of Stockholder Proposals and Director Nominees for the Next Annual Meeting?
+What is the deadline for submission of stockholder proposals and Director nominees for the next Annual Meeting?

-Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2016 proxy statement (other than nominations for candidates for election as directors) and to be acted upon at our 2016 annual meeting of stockholders must be received by us, attention: Corporate Secretary, at our executive offices on or prior to December 1, 2015.
-If, however, the 2016 annual meeting is more than 30 days before or after the anniversary date of the 2015 Annual Meeting, then the deadline for shareholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2016 proxy statement and to be acted upon at our 2016 annual meeting shall be a date that we determine to be a reasonable time before we begin to print and send our proxy materials.
+Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2017 proxy statement (other than nominations for candidates for election as directors) and to be acted upon at our 2017 annual meeting of stockholders must be received by us, attention: Corporate Secretary, at our executive offices on or prior to December 1, 2016.
+If, however, the 2017 annual meeting is more than 30 days before or after the anniversary date of the 2016 Annual Meeting, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2017 proxy statement and to be acted upon at our 2017 annual meeting shall be a date that we determine to be a reasonable time before we begin to print and send our proxy materials.
 In this event, we will disclose this deadline in a public filing with the SEC.

-Under our Bylaws, a stockholder who wishes to submit a proposal for consideration at the 2016 annual meeting not pursuant to SEC Rule 14a-8, including nominations of candidates for election as directors, must give timely written notice of the proposal to the Corporate Secretary at our executive offices in accordance with the procedures set forth in our Bylaws, written copies of which are available on our website at ir.nationalmi.com/governance.cfm.
-Such notice must be delivered to the Corporate Secretary no earlier than the close of business on January 15, 2016 and no later than the close of business on February 14, 2016.
-If, however, the date of the 2016 annual meeting is more than 30 days before or more than 60 days after the anniversary date of the 2015 Annual Meeting, notice must be delivered by the stockholder between the close of business on the 120th day before and the close of business on the 90th day before the date of the 2016 annual meeting or, if the first public announcement of the date of the 2016 annual meeting is less than 100 days before the date of such meeting, then the notice by the stockholder must be delivered by the 10th day after such public announcement.
+Under our Bylaws, a stockholder who wishes to submit a proposal for consideration at the 2017 annual meeting not pursuant to SEC Rule 14a-8, including nominations of candidates for election as directors, must give timely written notice of the proposal to the Corporate Secretary at our executive offices in accordance with the procedures set forth in our Bylaws, written copies of which are available on our website at ir.nationalmi.com/governance.cfm.
+Such notice must be delivered to the Corporate Secretary no earlier than the close of business on January 12, 2017 and no later than the close of business on February 11, 2017.
+If, however, the date of the 2017 annual meeting is more than 30 days before or more than 60 days after the anniversary date of the 2016 Annual Meeting, notice must be delivered by the stockholder between the close of business on the 120th day before and the close of business on the 90th day before the date of the 2017 annual meeting or, if the first public announcement of the date of the 2017 annual meeting is less than 100 days before the date of such meeting, then the notice by the stockholder must be delivered by the 10th day after such public announcement.
 The notice must comply with the disclosure requirements set forth in our Bylaws.

-Who Bears the Cost of this Solicitation?
+Who bears the cost of this solicitation?